NnsDao/docs/docs/nomos/airdrop-sharing-whitelist.md

 If you fit the airdrop grid, congratulations, you can see the above information in the email.

-If you are on the airdrop list but did not receive the email, please provide feedback after the airdrop ends this week and we will fully distribute it next week.
-Due to the high number of feedback and mail rejection problems, please describe the problem in detail when giving feedback and we will deal with it as soon as possible.
+If you are on the airdrop list but did not receive an email, please send an email directly for feedback and we will address it next week.
+Due to the high number of feedback and email rejection issues, please describe the problem in detail when giving feedback and we will deal with it as soon as possible.

 ## II.
 Airdrop pickup guide